sensorfu/sensorfu.github.io/_posts/2026-08-06-The_Case_of_the_Phantom_Device:_How_Continuous_Validation_Exposed_a_Supply_Chain_Flaw.markdown

 ---
 layout: post
-title: "The Case of the "Phantom" Device: How Continuous Validation Exposed a Supply Chain Flaw"
+title: "The Case of the Phantom Device: How Continuous Validation Exposed a Supply Chain Flaw"
 date: 2026-08-06 10:30:00 +0300
 category: article
 tags: